CURRICULUM & REQUIREMENTS

 Module 1 requires two weeks of hands-on study at the NHLA Campus in Memphis, TN.

-Module 2 allows for up to 12 months of online study for memorization, study, and testing of required material.
+Module 2 is comprised of three lessons and allows for up to 12 months of online study for memorization, study, and testing of required material.

 GENERAL ADMISSION REQUIREMENTS